NephTek/Public_Notebooks/README.md

-This repository provides Jupyter notebooks made public by Nephtek for Kubernetes opeations on a variety of platforms.
+This repository provides Jupyter notebooks made public by Nephtek for Kubernetes operations on a variety of platforms.

 A lot of these notebooks rely upond Docker Desktop being installed.
 To install Docker Desktop: